 E-scooter demand is also highest at weekends when transit service levels are lower.

-In general spatial patterns of e-scooter demand (Figure 4) show strong positive correlations with transit service levels, notably in CBD areas and around CBD major rail stations.
+In general, spatial patterns of e-scooter demand (Figure 4) show strong positive correlations with transit service levels, notably in CBD areas and around CBD major rail stations.
 There are some spatial gaps in service levels where e-scooter demand density is high and service level low; notably along the bayside ‘strip’ of land between Port Melbourne and St Kilda.
-While this might represent a first-last mile transit area; high e-scooter use in this are is much likely due to significant natural beauty of the strip; its sea views and beaches plus the high quality exclusive bike lane this area enjoys along its full length.
+While this might represent a first-last mile transit area; high e-scooter use in this area may be due to its sea views and beaches plus the high quality exclusive bike lane this area enjoys along its full length.

-E-scooter trip ends within 30 metres of rail station access points were designated as rail related and their spatial and temporal patterns explored.
-These represented 6-7% of all e-scooter trips and probably under-represent rail related e-scooter travel.
+E-scooter trip ends within 30 metres of rail station access points represented 6-7% of all e-scooter trips.
 Slightly less occur at weekends in contrast to total e-scooter travel which is larger at weekends.
 Slightly more (53-55%) start at stations than end there.
-Typica trip lengths are 1.7-2km much the same as non-rail related trips.
+Typical trip lengths are 1.7-2km, much the same as non-rail related trips.

-Rail related e-scooter travel also demonstrates a demand between the midnight to 5a.m. when average transit service levels are low.
-However this represents a much smaller share of all day e-scooter rail related travel; 1% on both weekdays and weekend days.
+Rail related e-scooter travel also demonstrates a demand between midnight and 5a.m. when average transit service levels are low.
+However, this represents a much smaller share of all day e-scooter rail related travel; 1% on both weekdays and weekend days.
 This contrasts with the total e-scooter travel between midnight and 5a.m.
 (10% weekday and 15% weekend day).
 The obvious explanation for this is early hour rail service levels at stations; very little and basic service is provided making rail feeder functions less attractive.

 Rail related e-scooter trips as a share of total e-scooter demand is quite flat during the day (4-8%) with the exception of the weekday pre-morning peak hours of 5-6a.m. where it represents up to 16% of all e-scooter travel.
-This is suggestive of an early morning access peak to/from stations for early start employees such as building workers travelling from rail stations to sites within the city.
-Although this is a big share of e-scooter travel at that time; total e-scooter travel then is very small, so its not a very high total demand.
+This suggests an early morning access peak to/from stations for early start employees such as building workers travelling from rail stations to sites within the city.
+Although this is a big share of e-scooter travel at that time, total e-scooter travel then is very small, so it is not a very high total demand.

-The spatial distribution of rail related e-scooter trip volume is highly focussed on CBD major rail stations of Flinders Street, Melbourne, Central, Southern Cross and also Richmond (Figure 6a).
-The share of all e-scooter trips which are rail related show a wider spread ; less CBD centric zone clusters around Kensington, Parkville, Clifton Hill, North Richmond, Richmond, the Sports Precinct, the Botanic Gardens and Ripponlea are highlighted as high share zones.
+The spatial distribution of rail-related e-scooter trip volume is highly focussed on CBD major rail stations of Flinders Street, Melbourne, Central, Southern Cross and also Richmond (Figure 6a).
+The share of all e-scooter trips which are rail-related show a wider spread ; less CBD centric zone clusters around Kensington, Parkville, Clifton Hill, North Richmond, Richmond, the Sports Precinct, the Botanic Gardens and Ripponlea are highlighted as high share zones.
 A likely feature of these non-CBD high share clusters is that they have less total e-scooter trips (see Figure 4a) hence the rail related trips they get represent a higher share of trips.

-Fishermans Bend stands out as a medium level e-scooter rail related trip share zone but is very far from the CBD and has the lowest public transport service level (Figure 6c).
+Fishermans Bend stands out as a medium level e-scooter rail related trip share zone, but is very far from the CBD and has the lowest public transport service level (Figure 6c).
 This seems likely a case where e-scooters are used from low transit service level areas as a mode to access from or egress to rail.
-This would represent a significant length of rail access/egress trip well above the average e-scooter trip length of 1.7-2kms
+This would represent a significant length of rail access/egress trip well above the average e-scooter trip length of 1.7-2kms.